How Collaborative Work Management Software Improves Production Management | Blog Wrike

 What is the importance of production management?

-It’s essentially the bridge between managing and producing the good or service.
+It’s essentially the bridge between managing and producing goods or services.
 While other specialists on the team can execute the nitty gritty details, the production management professionals help plan, facilitate, and control the big picture.
 Depending on the industry or product, a company might need production management to work alongside other key departments like HR, finance, or even R&D.

 What are the key objectives of production management?